TanakaYasen/JYOYOUKANJI/README.md

 # JYOYOUKANJI
 An XML data base, to be converted by Python-docx to WORD.

-This is a preview draft, so don't mind to mail me your suggsstion.
+This is a draft, so don't mind to mail me your suggestion.

 続く

-This is for  Japanese learner whatever his level is.
+This is for Japanese learners(Especially for Chinese or Taiwanese or Malysians) whatever his level is.

 # Usage